aryelgois/bank-interchange/README.md

    - Set the Document Root to `public/`

    - If you are using HTTPS,
-     uncomment the first line in `public/api/.htaccess`
+     uncomment the line with `SSLRequireSSL` directive
+     in `public/.htaccess`.
+     It is highly recommended that you use SSL

 3. Build the databases
    and run the generated SQL: